 Sometimes you may need to connect your android smartphone on windows 10 to transfer files from your phone to a computer.
 This is simple and easy only you will need to connect the two devices through a USB cable.
-But there are just some instances when the Windows 10 Doesn’t Recognize Android Device even when it’s already plugged in.
+But there are just some instances when Windows 10 Doesn’t Recognize Android devices even when it’s already plugged in.
 There are many reasons you may encounter this problem such as a bad USB port, damaged cable, or software problems on either the phone or the computer system.
-Here this post we have simple workarounds you may apply if Windows 10 Doesn’t Recognize Android Device or Android USB not detected but charging.
+Here in this post, we have simple workarounds you may apply if Windows 10 Doesn’t Recognize Android Device or Android USB is not detected but charging.

 Android USB Device Not Recognized

 - First of all, Make sure you’re using the original or OEM USB cable to connect your android to PC.

 - Also, ensure no damage on the cable and that the USB port is functional.
 Or You can switch between USB ports to find out if other ports are working.

 - And it’s also a good idea to reboot your device, that may fix if any temporary glitch causes the problem.

 - Press and hold the Power button for a few seconds and then release it when the Power off menu appears.

 - Tap Power off to turn the phone off.